openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 - If `claims` is provided, but `claim_sets` is not provided, the Verifier requests all claims listed in `claims`.
-- Otherwise, the Verifier requests one combination of the claims listed in `claim_sets`, with optional claims marked by the postfix `?`.
+- Otherwise, the Verifier requests one combination of the claims listed in `claim_sets`.
+Claims listed without a postfix are requested unconditionally.
+  Claims postfixed by `?` are requested optionally, i.e., it is up to the Wallet to send the claim in the response or not.
+Claims postfixed by `?!` have to be provided by the Wallet if they exist in the Credential.

 If the Wallet cannot deliver all non-optional claims requested by the Verifier according to these rules, it MUST NOT return the respective Credential.

 #### Selecting Credentials